- To promote high professional and ethical standards of business practice

 • They must not include the recipients partner or family.

-Champagne and petit fours at the Savoy are NOT allowed, but a few nice sandwiches after a surgery meeting are quite acceptable.
+Champagne and petit fours at a 5-star London hotel are NOT allowed, but a few nice sandwiches after a surgery meeting are quite acceptable.

 Don’t offer a customer or potential customer a free lunch just because you are in the area.